 What Paint Colors Are Best For North Facing Rooms?

 I recommend sticking with whites, off-whites, or grays in a room with Northern light.
-Ready for the actual paint color recommendations?
+Ready for the paint color recommendations?

 Here are a few of my favorites from each color family that are best suited for rooms with Northern light.